 As I began to work as a junior doctor, my routine started to fluctuate severely.
 I was no longer following a concrete plan, not taking care of my diet, and I was definitely not paying much attention to myself.
 I was in a long distance relationship at the time too, so I’d regularly put training on hold and then play catch up when I returned from trips abroad.
 This coupled with an overnight switch to a vegan diet threw everything off balance, and I had no idea what to eat, or how to live day to day.

 I ended up living off mock meats, for the protein, and even as a doctor, my knowledge of proper nutrition was floundering, and I missed the accountability and coaching I previously had from Akash.
-My saving grace was my ability to train with intensity when I did train.
-It’s all I knew.
+My saving grace was my ability to train with intensity, when I did train that is.
+It was all I knew.

 At the start of 2019 I went abroad to Thailand and the Philippines for around 2 and a half months.
 I was determined to stay vegan during my time away whilst travelling – definitely a challenge in South East Asia unless you only eat tofu, rice, fruit and vegetables.
 Somehow I managed to do it, but it meant not being able to eat as much protein because there’s only so much tofu a man can eat!
 I was also incredibly active whilst away, averaging over 10,000 steps a day with ease, swimming frequently, kayaking as well as training when I could.
 But I ended up losing weight and muscle, and when I came back I overate to compensate.